It’s pothole season! Best practices for avoiding damage to your vehicle.

 - If you feel as though your vehicle is swaying left to right, especially when turning corners, or is bouncing/bottoming out, your suspension may have been compromised.
 This type of damage could affect anything from your shocks, struts and ball joints to your steering rack, bearings, seals and tie rods.

 If you do hit a pothole, take a minute or two, as soon as it is safe to do so, to visually inspect your vehicle and make special note of any damage to the tires.
-If you see any damage or feel like your vehicle just isn’t driving the way it normally does, visit your neighbourhood automotive service provider for a quick inspection.
+If you see any damage or feel like your vehicle just isn’t driving the way it normally does, visit your neighborhood automotive service provider for a quick inspection.